jemy80/CheatPack/README.md

 Pull requests are very welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 <b>IMPORTANT!</b>
 If you want to make changes to a cheat mechanism, not CheatPack mechanics, open Pull Request in the cheat creator repository.
-The exception here is Brainly Cheat, which is so simple that there was no need to create a new repository for it.

 ## Cheat mechanics
-Cheats are downloaded from web server, so they're almost up-to-date.
-Original cheat repos are here: [Testportal](https://github.com/Lumm1t/anti-testportal), [Quizizz](https://github.com/EastArctica/JS-Plugins), [Librus Synergia](https://github.com/RouNNdeL/librus-average).
+Cheats are downloaded from web server ([this](https://github.com/Naveq-DevTeam/CheatPack-Server) GitHub repo via JSDelivr CDN), so they're almost up-to-date.
+Original cheat repos are here: [Testportal](https://github.com/Lumm1t/anti-testportal), [Quizizz](https://github.com/EastArctica/JS-Plugins), [Brainly](https://github.com/Naveq/BrainlyCheat), [Librus Synergia](https://github.com/RouNNdeL/librus-average).

 ## Motivation
 I just wanted to do anything other than watching anime and I created this CheatPack lol